 - The suitability of the building for reuse;

 - The appearance of the building once restored, and whether it is compatible with existing buildings in the surrounding area in terms of scale, character, style and era (i.e. Council will require the exterior of the building to be reinstated in a manner that will ensure the building integrates with the existing amenity of the surrounding area);

 - The exterior materials used and their condition and quality;

 - The specific work required to bring the building up to an acceptable standard;

-- Whether the amenity of the streetscape will be maintained including the prevailing site development characteristics of the street (i.e. setback of the building from the street, landscaping of the front yard area); and
+- Whether the amenity of the streetscape will be maintained including the prevailing site development characteristics of the street (i.e. setback of the building from the street, landscaping of the front yard area);

-- Whether conditions on the resource consent are necessary to ensure the completion of the reinstatement work to an acceptable standards (e.g. a performance bond).
+- Whether conditions on the Resource Consent are necessary to ensure the completion of the reinstatement work to an acceptable standards (e.g. a performance bond).

 In some instances, Council will require the payment of a bond to cover the cost of upgrading the building should the applicant default (i.e. if the applicant moves the building but fails to restore it).
 A bond is essentially a promise to do certain work or to pay a sum of money if the work is not carried out.